jackchevalley/php-telegram-bot-framework/README.md

 This can be very useful to keep the chat clean when navigating menus or updating information.
 I suggest imagining the bot structure like this:
 - **Main section messages**: Use `smg()` to always have only one message per section.
-This prevents users from clicking old buttons, going back and forth, and potentially creating conflicts.
-For example with input requests.
+This prevents users from clicking old buttons, going back and forth, and potentially creating conflicts, for example with input requests.
 - **Subsection messages**: Use normal `sm()` messages to provide additional information without deleting the main section message.

 ### Available Message Functions

 You can find all the functions provided by the framework for sending and managing messages in the `public/functions.php` file.

-We have included many functions to handle many things but probably some of them are not needed for your specific bot, we suggest to clean up the unused functions to keep your code light and easy to maintain.
+We have included many functions to handle various tasks, but some of them may not be needed for your specific bot.
+We suggest cleaning up the unused functions to keep your code light and easy to maintain.

 ## 💾 Database Usage

 ### Secure Query Execution

 The framework provides a `secure()` function for safe database queries.
-You don't need to perform manual connection or prepare statements, just call the secure function and it will take care of connection, preparing and executing the query.
+You don't need to perform manual connection or prepare statements; just call the secure function, and it will take care of the connection, preparing, and executing the query.

 ```php
 // Execute query without results